wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 12 Moreover, the fire and smoke issued out of the mouths of the engines in abundance, so as to darken the air, and they were overshadowed by the means thereof.

-13 (Now the black dust was not known among the ancients ; even Solomon, in alibis wisdom, knew it not)
+13 (Now the black dust was not known among the ancients ; even Solomon, in all his wisdom, knew it not)

 [50]